-NSCC employs the Rules-based tools including, but not limited to, those described below applicable to its Members in order to manage the risks that both Members and indirect participants may pose to NSCC.
+NSCC employs Rules-based tools including, but not limited to, those described below to manage the risks that both Members and indirect participants may pose to NSCC.

 Credit Risk Rating.
-NSCC's review of the information received on indirect participants through its Membermember application and periodic Membermember due diligence processes described above may factor into the qualitative factors that affect NSCC's credit risk rating of athe Member.
+NSCC's review of the information received on indirect participants through its member application process and periodic member due diligence-processes described above may factor into the qualitative factors that affect NSCC's credit risk rating of the Member.
 As described in further detail in response to Principles 4 (Credit risk) and 18 (Access and participation requirements), the resulting credit risk rating of a Member helps determine the level of financial review that will be performed on that Member and may impact the Member's Clearing Fund requirement.
-If NSCC believes the CRRM model-generated rating is not sufficiently conservative, or deems such action necessary to protect itself and its Members, NSCC may opt to use mitigation actions such as the override framework to lower the Member's credit risk rating, 86 and/or place the Member on the Watch List.
+If NSCC believes the CRRM model-generated rating is not sufficiently conservative, or deems such action necessary to protect itself and its Members, NSCC may opt to use mitigation actions, such as the override framework, to lower the Member's credit risk rating, 87 and/or place the Member on the Watch List.
 This would apply if a Member fails to provide sufficient disclosure, as requested during the due diligence process, to allow NSCC to assess the risk exposure posed by the Member's activity, including the indirect member's activity.

-In addition, NSCC Sponsored Members87-,88 who are indirect participants in NSCC by virtue of accessing NSCC's services through one or more Sponsoring Members that are direct Members of NSCC, are subject to adverse news monitoring by NSCC.
-Specifically, NSCC uses a monitoring tool daily to identify instances of adverse news regarding such sponsored members.any Sponsored Member.
+In addition, NSCC Sponsored Members, 88 who are indirect participants in NSCC by virtue of accessing NSCC's services through one or more Sponsoring Members that are direct Members of NSCC, are subject to adverse news monitoring by NSCC.
+Specifically, NSCC uses a monitoring tool daily to identify instances of adverse news regarding any Sponsored Member.
 If any such news is deemed "severe", according to an internal procedure, it is escalated and reviewed by a cross-function team to determine if any action may be necessary, which could include, for example, outreach to the member, requiring additional reporting from the member, or other appropriate risk management measures as permitted by NSCC's Rules.

 Monitoring and Margin Collection.
-As described in further detail in response to Principle 6 (Margin), NSCC collects Required Fund Deposit_Deposits from its Members on a daily basis in accordance with the methodology set forth in Procedure XV of NSCC's Rules.
-Such Required Fund Deposit-set_Deposits-are calculated based on, among other risk factors, the trading activity submitted to NSCC on Members' own behalf and on behalf of any executing brokers that clear through them.
-NSCC may also require additional intraday margin should NSCC deem it necessary or appropriate based on intraday market moves and
+As described in further detail in response to Principle 6 (Margin), NSCC collects Required Fund Deposits from its Members on a daily basis in accordance with the methodology set forth in Procedure XV of NSCC's Rules.
+Such Required Fund Deposits are calculated based on, among other risk factors, the trading activity submitted to NSCC on Members' own behalf and on behalf of any executing brokers that clear through them.
+NSCC may also require additional intraday margin should

-86 This may have the effect of automatically placing the Member on the Watch List as a result of the downgrade.
+87 This may have the effect of automatically placing the Member on the Watch List as a result of the downgrade.
 The CRRM is utilized to risk rate U.S. banks, U.S. broker/dealer and foreign bank Members.